 There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 CLICKING ON A PICTURE WILL OFTEN TAKE YOU TO A BIGGER VERSION.
-USE YOUR BROWSER’S BACK BUTTION TO GET BACK HERE.
+USE YOUR BROWSER’S BACK BUTTON TO GET BACK HERE.
 You knew that.

 Surely there was a time, not long ago, when it was hardly ever heard…?
 And now it’s everywhere.

-A case in point; the Marvel Cinematic Universe (MCU)—currently the biggest single dollar-earning entertainment franchise on the planet—is gradually metamorphosing into the Marvel Cinematic Multiverse.
-Three weeks ago as I write, at the San Diego Comic Con (SDCC), July 2019, Marvel Studios president Kevin Feige announced the title of the next Doctor Strange movie: Doctor Strange in the Multiverse of Madness, scheduled for 2021.
+A case in point; the Marvel Cinematic Universe (MCU)—currently the biggest single dollar-earning entertainment franchise on the planet—is metamorphosing into the Marvel Cinematic Multiverse.
+Three weeks ago as I write [as I wrote the original version of this post], at the San Diego Comic Con (SDCC), July 2019, Marvel Studios president Kevin Feige announced the title of the next Doctor Strange movie: Doctor Strange in the Multiverse of Madness, scheduled for 2021.
+[As of August 2021, this has moved to 2022.]

-It’s arguable that Thor’s ‘nine worlds’ cosmology, first seen in 2011, is part of the same phenomenon, but Scott Derrickson’s original Doctor Strange in 2016 was the film which explicitly introduced the multiverse to the MCU.
+It’s arguable that Thor’s ‘nine worlds’ cosmology, first seen in the 2011 movie, was part of the same phenomenon, but Scott Derrickson’s original Doctor Strange in 2016 was the film which explicitly introduced the multiverse concept to the MCU.

-Parallel realities, a key element of the many-worlds notion, have already been gradually creeping in.
+In 2019, parallel realities, a key element of the many-worlds notion, had already been gradually creeping in.
 Dr Strange himself viewed 14,000,605 alternate futures in 2018’s Avengers: Infinity War.
 At SDCC Feige also reminded us that ‘branch realities’ were explained in Avengers: Endgame (2019) during its time-travel storyline, and that the word ‘multiverse’ was heard again in its follow-up, Sony/Marvel’s Spider-Man: Far From Home.
-In Sony’s own (non-MCU) animated Spider-Man film, Into the Spider-verse (2018), alternate worlds were dramatically real; in Far From Home the super-villain Mysterio was lying about them.
+In Sony’s own (non-MCU) animated Spider-Man film, Into the Spider-verse (2018), alternate worlds were dramatically real; in the MCU-canonical Far From Home the super-villain Mysterio was lying about them.
 Nevertheless, the apparent revelation prompted an excited exclamation from teenage science-nerd Peter ‘Spider-Man’ Parker; “There’s a multiverse?!”
+The next entry in this series, Spider-Man: No Way Home is currently scheduled for December 2021, and advance publicity has teased a number of multiversal plot threads including Spider-verse-like multiple Spider-men.

 Dozens of books have explored the multiverse concept, especially its emergence in science.
 Articles about the subject have proliferated, especially since the turn of the century, in both popular science journals and the general media.
 (As someone once quipped, the multiverse might not be fully embraced by scientists, but journalists love it !)
 But almost very time I find a new one—BBC Radio 4’s In Our Time discussion, say—I wait in vain for a mention of Moorcock.